 This Creamy Limoncello Italian Ricotta Cake Recipe is a light and refreshing gluten free dessert with just the right amount of sweetness.
 So simple and convenient to prepare, it is the perfect way to end any holiday meal.

 So here we are, about to begin another year!
 Time really does fly when you are having fun!
 Hopefully, this past year has been good to all of you.

 It is always nice to end a holiday meal with a refeshing dessert.
 I mean, there will definitely be no shortage of cookies: I have made and glazed my Mostaccioli di Mamma cookies; my Pizzelle are all neatly stacked; I could never forget my Soft Amaretti Cookies; and my family will revolt without these Chocolate Snow Caps!

 But, despite all that, there is nothing like a homemade cake to end a meal, right?
 Today, I would like to share with you this Creamy Limoncello Italian Ricotta Cake Recipe.
 If you recall, I made some Creamy Limoncello a few months ago.
 I still have a bottle in the freezer that I will use exclusively for desserts.

-There are four reasons to love this cake:
+FOUR reasons to love this ricotta cake:

 1- Quick to make: This recipe takes about ten minutes to assemble.
 That’s it!
 Since it only has five ingredients, it really is only a matter of whipping all of the ingredients — ricotta cheese, eggs, sugar, lemon zest and Limoncello — together in your stand mixer. and then pouring the resulting batter into your pan.
 Bake it, and you’re done!
 How fast and easy does that sound?